ricardoom/dominotrono/content/posts/re-re-design-pt1.md

 ### C.U.B.E.

 I like the approach to writing CSS that Andy Bell laid in a couple of posts so I'm going down that road, because the reasoning is sound in my mind, that is the mental model resonates with how I _want_ my CSS to be written.
 Its simple; it stands for Compose, Utility, Block, Exception, it makes heavy use of the Cascade and relies on a simple premise that a majority of styles can be set a higher level in the cascade, can be more or less _global_ and only modified where an _exception_ occurs.
 Pretty cool and I think will make this site's CSS way cleaner, easier to maintain and experiment with without worry that I'll screw something up somewhere else.
-Or need to create more convoluted partials and classes when making explorations and modifications.
+Or need to create more convoluted partials and classes when creating explorations or making modifications.

 #### Short list of modifications